1coderookie/Klipper4KobraGoNeo/README.md

 # Klipper4KobraGoNeo
-Files for getting Klipper installed and running at the Anycubic Kobra Go &amp; Neo.
+Files for getting Klipper installed and running on the Anycubic Kobra Go &amp; Neo.

 ***USE AT YOUR OWN RISK!***